-Navigating the Davis Mega Maze is always an extreme adventure, with challenges like sling shots, obstacle courses, belly bouncers, brain teasers, seek-and-finds, a zip line, and other surprises as you navigate eight acres of twists and turns.
-This year, there's also a laser maze, glow-in-the-dark mazing, catered BBQ, live music, and even craft beers on taps for grown-ups and more as part of their "Mega Farm Festival," which begins September 22.
+Navigating the Davis Mega Maze is always an extreme adventure, with challenges like sling shots, field goal kicks, slides, bells, and other surprises as you navigate eight acres of twists and turns.
+This year, there's also a paintball shooting gallery, archery tag, and laser tag as well as catered BBQ, live music, and even craft beers on taps for grown-ups and more as part of their "Mega Farm Festival," which begins September 14.

-There are 18 stations strategically placed throughout the maze with answers to a game sheet that you will be given before entering; the more answers you have, the closer you are to finishing.
-Younger children can enjoy a small hay-bale maze in the greenhouse, and older kids will have fun with the flashlight maze (BYO light) on Friday and Saturday nights.
+There are stations strategically placed throughout the seven-acre maze with answers to a game sheet that you will be given before entering; the more answers you have, the closer you are to finishing.
+Younger children can enjoy a one-acre mini maze if the bigger course seems daunting.
 There are also some super play areas for before or after mazing, including a 70-foot jumping pillow and a pirate ship play structure that are always hits with kids.
 Paintball and an apple cannon, open on weekends, are exciting, too.

 After playing games as you make your way through Sauchuk Farm's Corn Maze, let the kids ride the cow trains, pilot pedal carts, get aerial on the jumping pillows, shoot corn cannons, race ducks and cover themselves in corn kernels in the corn box.
 Challenge your family to a game of Pumpkin Tetherball or shoot hoops in the Barnyard Ball Zone, then hop on a haywagon to pick out the perfect pumpkin.
 There's a kiddie maze for little ones, too.

 2018 theme: Don't Panic!; open weekends September 22-November 4

 4. Connors Farm—Danvers